defshine/flaskblog/README.md

 #Finish:
 1. Login and remember me, user Flask-login
 2. Admin Home
+3. Publish and save post
+4. Show blog list in index
+5. Show blog content

 #Todo:
-So many
+1. Finish the basic blog function
+2. Review python code and think more
+3. Write front with AngularJS instead of jQuery

 #Connect me
 Life is short,you need python!